AlexsLemonade/scpca-portal/api/test_data/readmes/ALL_METADATA.md

 ### Citing this project

-To cite data from PROJECT_ID, please see the project abstract and publication information at [PROJECT_ID page.](https://scpca.alexslemonade.org/projects/PROJECT_ID)
+To cite data from PROJECT_ID_0, please see the project abstract and publication information at [PROJECT_ID_0 page.](https://scpca.alexslemonade.org/projects/PROJECT_ID_0)

 ### Citing the ScPCA Portal